Steve Dalkowski: Baseball career

 During a typical season in 1960, while pitching in the California League, Dalkowski struck out 262 batters and walked 262 in 170 innings.
-Dalkowski for 1960 thus figures at both 13.81 K/9IP and 13.81 BB/9IP (see lifetime statistics below).
+Dalkowski for 1960 thus figures at both 13.81 K/9IP (strikeouts per nine innings pitched) and 13.81 BB/9IP (bases on ball per nine innings pitched) (see lifetime statistics below).
 In comparison, Randy Johnson currently holds the major league record for strikeouts per nine innings in a season with 13.41.
 In separate games, Dalkowski struck out 21 batters, and walked 21 batters.

-Because a pitcher is generally considered wild if he averages four walks per nine innings, a pitcher of average repertoire who consistently walked as many as nine men per nine innings would not normally be considered a prospect.
+Because a pitcher is generally considered wild if he averages four walks per nine innings (a rate considered awful by Sabermetrics) a pitcher of average repertoire who consistently walked as many as nine men per nine innings would not normally be considered a prospect.
 But such was the allure of Dalkowski's explosive arm that the Orioles gave him chance after chance to harness his "stuff", knowing that if he ever managed to control it, he would be a great weapon.

 Pitching for the Kingsport (Tennessee) Orioles on August 31, 1957, in Bluefield, West Virginia, Dalkowski struck out 24 Bluefield hitters in a single minor league game, yet issued 18 walks, and threw six wild pitches.
+Dalkowski had been unnerved early in the game when he beaned a batter, sending him to the hospital.
+Orioles assistant farm director Harry Dalton attended the game, and stated the ball rebounded off the batter’s helmet like a pop up to second base.
 Dalkowski pitched a total of 62 innings in 1957, struck out 121 (averaging 18 strikeouts per game), but won only once because he walked 129 and threw 39 wild pitches.

 Moving to the Northern League in 1958–59, he threw a one-hitter but lost 9–8 on the strength of 17 walks.
+On May 17, 1959, he struck out 21 and walked eight for the Aberdeen Pheasants, in pitching his only no hitter.
 In 1957–58, Dalkowski either struck out or walked almost three out of every four batters he faced.
+In 1958, he gave up 81 earned runs on only 46 hits, but walked 207 batters in only 104 innings, and also had 203 strikeouts.